zasghar26/Scripts/README.md

 Before running the script read the script and change it as per your specific needs then convert the “.txt” files to “.sh” using the below command:

         mv <script_name>.txt <script_name>.sh

+**Setting Up a Cron Job for Daily Snapshots**

+To set up a cron job that runs the create_snapshot_api.sh script daily, follow these steps:

+Open the crontab file:

+        crontab -e

+Add the following line to schedule the snapshot script to run daily at a specific time (e.g., 2 AM):

+    0 2 * * * /path/to/create_snapshot_api.sh

+Replace /path/to/create_snapshot_api.sh with the actual path to your script.

+Save and close the crontab file.

+The script will now run daily at the specified time.